Emerging Tech Trends in Europe That Will Shape the Next Decades

 Yes — particularly in climate tech, industrial AI, and responsible innovation governance.

-It will be strategic.
+It will be deliberate and strategic.

-And Europe intends to lead that conversation.
+And Europe is positioning itself to lead that dialogue.

 *